 Where should you stay and eat in the Cotswolds?

 The Cotswolds has an exceptional concentration of country house hotels, village pubs with rooms, and B&Bs in historic properties.
-The Lord of the Manor in Upper Slaughter (a 17th-century manor house hotel) and the Lygon Arms in Broadway (a coaching inn dating from the 14th century, now a Barceló hotel) are among the finest country hotels in England.
+The Lords of the Manor in Upper Slaughter (a 17th-century manor house hotel) and the Lygon Arms in Broadway (a coaching inn dating from the 14th century, now an Iconic Luxury Hotels property) are among the most celebrated country hotels in England.
 For more accessible accommodation, hundreds of village B&Bs offer period properties typically at £90–£150 per night for a double room.
 For dining, the Old Butchers in Stow-on-the-Wold, the Horse and Groom at Bourton-on-the-Hill (exceptional food in a Regency-era pub), and the Wild Rabbit in Kingham are among the best options in the region.
 The Cotswolds’ afternoon tea culture — scones, clotted cream, and local jam in a stone-walled tearoom — is at its finest here.